Summer Housing 2026

 - Additional Facilities:

-- Athletics and Recreation: Residents will be permitted to use the facilities during the published ours of operations.
+- Athletics and Recreation: Residents will be permitted to use the facilities during the published hours of operations.

-- Waterfront: Students in good standing, who have completed the campus swim test are welcome to use the Waterfront facilities (including kayaks, paddle boards, etc. during the posted ours of operations
+- Waterfront: Students in good standing, who have completed the campus swim test are welcome to use the Waterfront facilities (including kayaks, paddle boards, etc. during the posted hours of operations

-- Dinning: The Grind and the Great Room will be available during limited hours (hours of operation will be posted).
+- Food Services: The Grind and the Great Room will be available during limited hours (hours of operation will be posted on the Bon Appetit website).
+The Solomon’s Shoppe food pantry will also be open for limited hours.

 Summer Meal Plans:

-- Meal plans are optional for all summer residents.
-All units have a kitchen.
+- Meal plans are optional but recommended for all summer residents.
+All units have access to a communal kitchen.

 - Residents should plan to provide their own kitchen equipment (pots, pans, utensils, plates, bowls, cups, etc.).